RicardoTurco/AMCOM_backend/README.md

-# [DOCK] Selection challenge
+# [AMCOM] Backend API
-This project is the "challenge" for a developer position in the company [Dock].
+This project is the API for AMCOM.
-(The instructions for this challenge are in readme_dock.md file)

 ## Deploy